 How the manager communicates messages, speaks to employees, and gives praise can determine how well the restaurant team works together.
 Being an expert communicator is a learned skill and one that a restaurant manager needs to possess.

 The exact qualities and characteristics of a great leader vary by company culture.
 But, generally speaking, an effective leader needs to articulate a clear vision, know that people are the key to success, and lead by example.

-Restaurant managers need to lead with a respect for diversity and inclusion, to ensure that everyone feels respected and part of a team.
+Restaurant managers need to lead with respect for diversity and inclusion, to ensure that everyone feels respected and part of a team.
 When you hire a restaurant manager, make sure you have a clear idea of the type of leader you want to employ, and whether this person holds these qualities in abundance.

 Must be a Multitasker

-Manager positions require the person to jump in on a moment’s notice.
+Manager positions require the person to jump in at a moment’s notice.
 The line cook called in sick, so the restaurant manager needs to fill in.
 The front-of-house staff becomes overwhelmed with tables, the manager needs to help out.

 While filling in when needed, the manager still needs to ensure that the rest of the restaurant is running smoothly.
 In a restaurant, multitasking is a crucial trait for any manager.

 Understands Conflict Resolution

 Team dynamics are essential in any restaurant, from a fast food joint such as Taco Bell to fine dining at a country club.
 If there are conflicts on the line or floor, the food may be suffering, or service quality deteriorates.